 From 2006-07, Kevin wrote four episodes of the Emmy-winning kids’ series, Seemore’s Playhouse, and served as its director of photography for the first six episodes.

-In 2009, Kevin left Chatsby Films and set out on his own.
-He worked as director of photography on W.M.D., the second feature film by director Richard Halpern (Zzyzx), which recently had it’s premiere at the 2013 Cannes Film Market.
-He is currently producing two documentaries, one about a 48-year-old grandmother/EMT/Strongwoman competitor named Billie Jean McGloughlin, and the other about a soldier’s journey home after the Civil War.
+After the completion of Seasons in the Valley in 2009, Kevin left Chatsby Films and set out on his own.
+He formed Kevin Burke Studio, and worked as director of photography on W.M.D., the second feature film by director Richard Halpern (Zzyzx), which had its premiere at the 2013 Cannes Film Market.

 For the past ten years, Kevin has served as director of photography on numerous documentaries and unscripted television series, including A&E’s Many Sides of Jane and Who Killed Tupac? and Oxygen Network’s highly rated Aaron Hernandez Uncovered.